 We were not allowed inside the Airport lobby so we had to stay outside.
 Security is OK but you have to have a tireless fight with mosquitoes. – rowlandmichael

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Julius Nyerere International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Dar es Salaam Julius Nyerere International Airport.

 What to Expect

 Dar es Salaam Airport (Code: DAR) has 3 terminals: Terminal 1 (primarily charter and private flights), Terminal 2 (domestic flights) and a recently completed Terminal 3 (international flights).

 Travellers have encountered a range of issues here, including dirty bathrooms, poor air conditioning, long security processes (arrive early), uncomfortable seating, and even a cockroach at a landside eatery – so dine at your own risk.
 Facilities include a few basic eateries and some duty-free shops, though none are open 24 hours.
 Free WiFi is available in most areas.
 Economy class passengers can pay to enter an airport lounge, which several reviewers say is worth it.
 See Airport Lounges in the guide below for locations and access information.

 We do not yet have any sleep-related airport reviews, but general travellers do report feeling safe and that seating, though limited, is armrest-free.
 Have a backup plan if you’re planning to spend the night.
 For uninterrupted sleep, nearby hotels offer shuttle service for a fee.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 To help us keep this guide up-to-date, you can add or update information or write a review to submit airport tips and photos.
 For more airport information continue scrolling down to explore more in our Dar es Salaam Airport Guide.